jadecobra/python_tdd_exercises/source/AttributeError.rst

 Repeat the pattern until all tests pass.

 * What's your solution to the last two tests?
-They are similar to the test for failure in `How I setup a Test Driven Development Environment <./How I setup a Test Driven Development Environment.rst>`_
+They are similar to the test for failure in :doc:`How I setup a Test Driven Development Environment`
 * did you update ``module.py`` this way?

   .. code-block::